 The Navy SEALs, renowned for their rigorous training and elite performance, provide a compelling case study on the importance of trust.
 SEAL Team Six is the best of the best within this elite group.
 Gaining insight into their selection process reveals a critical lesson applicable to any team or organization.

-During a conversation with the head of training for SEAL Team Six, a simple yet profound method was shared for selecting team members.
+During a conversation with the head of training for SEAL Team Six, a simple yet profound method for selecting team members was shared.
 He used an XY graph to illustrate his point: the vertical axis represented performance, and the horizontal axis represented trust.
-This graph underscored a crucial distinction between being good at the job and being a trustworthy individual.
+This graph underscored a crucial distinction between being good at the job and being trustworthy.

 The Toxic High Performer